sohelranalive/neocortexapi-CodeHive/README.md

 Gather sequential patterns by forming connections between cells in mini-columns.
 It tracks temporal relationships between inputs over time.
 For tuning, set max synapses per segment higher values to store more context.
 Determine activation threshold to active synapses required for a segment to be active.
 Adjust this based on input complexity.

+In the training and learning phase HTM model enabling it to learn the temporal patterns and relationships in the sequences.
+Each sequence is processed step by step with the model constructing a representation of the data’s normal structure.
+The training phase emphasized on originating robust memory connections that capture the essence of normal behaviour.